What does Vivian mean?

-Vivian▲ has 25 variants: Bibi, Bibiana, Bibiane, Bibianna, Bibianne, Bibyana, Vevay, Vi, Vibiana, Viv, Vivee, Vivi, Vivia, Viviana▲, Viviane, Vivianna, Vivianne, Vivien, Vivienne▲, Vivyan, Vivyana, Vivyanne, Vyvyan, Vyvyana and Vyvyanne.
+Vivian has 25 variants: Bibi, Bibiana, Bibiane, Bibianna, Bibianne, Bibyana, Vevay, Vi, Vibiana, Viv, Vivee, Vivi, Vivia, Viviana, Viviane, Vivianna, Vivianne, Vivien, Vivienne, Vivyan, Vivyana, Vivyanne, Vyvyan, Vyvyana and Vyvyanne.

-Vivian is a very prominent first name for females (#184 out of 4276, Top 4%) and also a very prominent surname for both adults and children (#10963 out of 88799, Top 12%).
+Vivian is a very prominent first name for females (#184 out of 4276, Top 4%) and also a very prominent surname for both adults and children (#11070 out of 150436, Top 7%).
 (2000 U.S. Census)

 Presented below is the birth name popularity of Vivian for girls.
 Vivian reached its top rank of #73 in the U.S. during the years 1920-1929, and is presently at #98.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Records, 2014)